WaleeTheRobot/order-flow-bot/README.md

 #### Enabled/Disabled

 The Enabled/Disabled button is used for enabling and disabling trading.
-An ideal scenario to use this is during economic releases.
+An ideal scenario is to use this is during economic releases.
 You can click to disable so the bot doesn't check for entries.

-- Enable/Disable trading
+You can then enable it again afterwards.

+- Enables or disables the bot from looking for strategies
+- Enables or disables all other buttons
-- Closes position entered from a strategy
+- Closes ATM positions

+--- TODO ---

 #### Auto